• Skip to primary navigation

 makeanddocrew.com

-Recreate the popular look of “teddy bear” fleece in this sherpa sweater jacket pattern.
-By using fuzzy yarn and the most beginner Tunisian crochet stitch, we’ll make a fabric that looks decidedly not crocheted.
+Recreate the popular look of “teddy bear” fleece in this sherpa jacket.
+By using fuzzy yarn and the most beginner Tunisian stitch, we’ll make a fabric that looks decidedly not crocheted.

 Get the Pattern